blindnet-io/product-management/refs/schemas/RFC-rights-request-interoperability-format.md

 ## Terminology

+- We use the terms Rights Request, Data Subject, System as defined in [High Level Conceptualization](https://github.com/blindnet-io/product-management/blob/master/refs/high-level-conceptualization/README.md)
-We use the terms "Rights Request" and "Data Rights Request" interchangeably.
+- We use the terms Rights Request and Data Rights Request interchangeably
+- We use MUST, MUST NOT and MAY, as defined in [IETF RFC2119](https://datatracker.ietf.org/doc/html/rfc2119)

 ## Proposal